mturk/svcbatch/README.md

 present inside `Logs` directory using the following procedure:

 * If present move `SvcBatch.log` to `SvcBatch.log.0`
+* If present move `SvcBatch.log.3` to `SvcBatch.log.4`

+  This means that `SvcBatch.log.4` will be overwritten, so make sure to backup `SvcBatch.log.4` before log rotation occurs if needed

 * If present move `SvcBatch.log.2` to `SvcBatch.log.3`

-  This means that `SvcBatch.log.3` will be overwritten, so make sure to backup `SvcBatch.log.3` before log rotation occurs if needed

 * If present move `SvcBatch.log.1` to `SvcBatch.log.2`
 * If present move `SvcBatch.log.0` to `SvcBatch.log.1`
 * Create new `SvcBatch.log` and use it as current logfile.